Overview

 Click the tab for instructions for each method.
 You can choose to add all three.

-Select the Authenticator option
+Select Authenticator App.

-Select Email
+Select Email.

-The email address used in your login credentials is already pre-populated
+The email address used in your login credentials is already prepopulated.

-You will receive an email with the subject User OTP from Online-Auth no-reply@online.procaresoftware.com.
+You will receive an email with the subject ‘User OTP from Online-Auth’ no-reply@online.procaresoftware.com.

-Input the verification code
+Input the verification code.

-Select Phone Number
+Select Phone Number for Text Message.

-Input your number and verify/
+Input your number and verify.

 Logging In